-HARASSMENT RISK
+2.1 HARASSMENT RISK

 In order to address the risk related to harassment identified in the subsidiary risk mapping exercise, procedures to be followed in the event of reports of sexual harassment or sexist behaviour have been defined and communicated.
 In France, anti-sexual harassment "watchdogs" have been appointed.
 They have a dedicated email address at which employees who are victims or witnesses of sexual harassment can alert them.
-These correspondents were trained in 2020, some through a e-learning course, and others face-to-face, to understand what to do in response to a report.
-These procedures, as well as the network of correspondents put in place, were presented to the Duty of Care Committee in December 2019 by Casino Group's Director of Employee Relations and Innovation
+These correspondents were trained in 2020, some through an e-learning course, and others face-to-face, to understand what to do in response to a report.
+These procedures, as well as the network of correspondents put in place, were presented to the Duty of Care Committee in December 2019 by Casino Group's Director of Employee Relations and Innovation.
+In 2022, a reminder on this system was sent to the HR directors of all Group subsidiaries in France, and a new poster presenting the network of correspondents was produced, for greater visibility.
+Four workshops were held in partnership with the Balance ton stage initiative to raise awareness of sexism issues, attended by a total of 140 work-study interns and supervisors.
+In addition, a specific programme on harassment and sexism was run at the end of the year, addressing all managers at the head office and warehouses of the Easydis subsidiary.